stryan/materia/docs/markdown/quickstart.md

 #### Create the Caddy container Quadlet resource

 Create a file `caddy.container.gotmpl` for the Caddy container Quadlet: `touch caddy.container.gotmpl`.
-We want to *template* secrets into the file later, so make sure the file ends with `.gotmpl` to designate it as a templated resource.
+We want to *template* attributes into the file later, so make sure the file ends with `.gotmpl` to designate it as a templated resource.
 Materia uses the standard [Go Templating engine](https://pkg.go.dev/text/template).

 Using your editor of choice, insert the following lines into the file we just created: